382 Pleasant St, Hanson, MA 02341, USA

 Owned By: Commonwealth of Massachusetts

 Over 2,000 acres of ponds, marsh, swamps and retired cranberry bogs with several miles of walking trails.
 Managed by the state for fisheries and wildlife habitat, as well as open space.
 This is an excellent spot for bird-watching.
-Stroller-friendly.
-Extend your visit at the Indian Crossway Conservation Area, immediately adjacent, or Smith-Nawazelski Conservation Area, across the street.
+Stroller-friendly in some sections.
+Extend your visit at the Indian Crossway Conservation Area or the Smith-Nawazelski Conservation Area, immediately adjacent.

 After Europeans arrived in the area in the 1600s, this property became known as the Great Cedar Swamp and the South Hanson Swamp.
 It was logged for cedar in the 1700s and 1800s.
 Stump Pond was formed when Stump Brook was dammed to create water power.
 In 1905, industrialist Albert C. Burrage began digging peat for use as fuel for his various enterprises.

 Burrage founded the Atlantic Dyestuff Company in 1916, with offices in Boston and a 40-acre coal-tar dye manufacturing plant in a place known as Burrage, MA (actually South Hanson).
 The company quickly became a leading American dye manufacturer.
 Dyestuffs were in high demand during World War I.

 The plant, which was located at the intersection of today’s Hawks Avenue and Pleasant Street, included four factory buildings, an office, a hotel, and 34 worker cottages.
 An explosion in March 1919 resulted in a catastrophic fire.
 The company decided to expand and rebuild elsewhere.
 Burrage constructed a new plant on the site of a shipyard in Newington, NH.
 Two concrete structures — partial remains of Burrage’s power plant — still stand on site, providing an unsightly reminder of the property’s industrial past.